-The Transmitter and Remote Have Batteries.
-Batteries Die.
+- The Transmitter and Remote Have Dead Batteries

 You know the rule of thumb: check the simple things first.
 Before you plunge into emergency mode, check the batteries in the door transmitter, and then, of course, the remotes you may use.
 If you use WiFi to operate your door, check the connection.